RichardLitt/58-liters/README.md

 ### To Add Your Own Bag

+Awesome!
+You want to add your own bag.
+That is the goal of this site, in the end, but right now it may take a bit of extra effort.

+Here is what is needed from you, ultimately: good, quality photos, and stories and descriptions.
+Take the photos on a uniform surface that you use for all of the content (unless it is something beautiful, like pine needles and rocks).
+I'll worry about optimizing the images.
+Write your content in Markdown.

+If you know how to code, here's how you add the content.
+(If you don't, that's OK; just send me a Dropbox folder or something with the images and the corresponding files).

 Open a Pull Request with the following:

 `$title` should be in the format `username-year-month`.